ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ open -a TextEdit.app ~/.bash_profile

 .. note::
-   If you want to see changes to your :file:`.bash_profile` take effect without restarting OS X, run::
+   If you want changes to your :file:`.bash_profile` to take effect without restarting OS X, run::

    $ source ~/.bash_profile